 Last Updated on by

-However, they do make leggings, especially for hiking.
+However, there are lots of companies that use four way stretch fabric in order to make leggings, especially for hiking and cold weather resistance.
 They will most certainly not let you down with water-resistant technology and durable materials that last in rough terrain and brush.
-There is no need to sacrifice style or comfort if you own any of these 5 leggings.
+There is no need to sacrifice style or comfort if you own any of these 5 women’s leggings.

 Outdoor Research carries a line of Windward gear, which includes hoodies, jackets, pullovers, and leggings.
 The line is unique because it contains breathable fleece.
 Keeping you warm, but staying breathable in all the right places to keep you cool at the same time.

-You could wear these leggings year around.
+You could wear these leggings year-round.
 The heavy fleece around the legs keeps your legs warm when it gets colder and also keeps your muscles warmed up during rigorous hikes.
-Meanwhile, the lighter, breathable fleece in the waist and inseam let heat escape and keep you cool.
+Meanwhile, the lighter, breathable fleece in the waist and inseam lets heat escape and keep you cool.

-The women’s Windward Tight includes a small pocket inside the waistband that can held things like your keys or even some cash.
+The women’s Windward Tight includes a small pocket inside the waistband that can hold things like your keys or even some cash.

-These leggings are also quick drying, so if you do end up getting a little wet, it won’t take long for you to be dry and warm again.
+These leggings are also quick-drying, so if you do end up getting a little wet, it won’t take long for you to be dry and warm again.
 This along with its moisture-wicking material technology keeps you dry for as much of your hike as possible.
-It also keeps out odor.
+It also keeps out the odor.